cimp08/team-2-backend-final/README.md

 ## Room for Improvement

 Room for improvement:
-- More advanced auth system with features like: "confirmation email" before creating account or "forgot password" and "reset password" via sending an email.
+- More advanced auth system with features like: "confirmation email" after signup or "forgot password" and "reset password" via sending an email.
-- Add geolocalization system where the user can choose filter the other user's dogs by distance(km) or by the city.
+- Add geolocalization system where the user can choose to filter the other user's dogs by distance(km) or by the city.
+- Upload your dog picture.

 ## Acknowledgements
 - This project was inspired by Tinder